 The good news is that you have more options for your labor and birth today than ever before.
-In writing your preferences, the signed document you create clearly lays out your wishes and lets your care providers know how you define a successful birth outcome.
+In writing your preferences, the signed document you create clearly lays out your wishes, and lets your care providers know how you define a successful birth outcome.
 We encourage you to frame this important document as a set of preferences, which implies an understanding that every birth is different and that situations change.
 Know that as a patient, you can never be forced or coerced into a procedure with which you don't agree, and you also have a right to request a patient advocate if you feel that you need one or express your grievances to a supervisor.

-Some guidelines
+Some guidelines:

-- Keep it to one page or less if possible or it won't be a useful document things are busy at the hospital! - You may want to print several copies on colored paper, or laminate them (easier to find). - It's a good idea to separate it into "Labor and birth" and "After the birth" sections and organize it chronologically. - Include language such as "As long as all is well with myself and my and baby..." and "We appreciate your help."
+- Keep it to one page or less if possible or it won't be a useful document things are busy at the hospital! - It's a good idea to separate it into "Labor and birth" and "After the birth" sections, and organize it chronologically. - Include language such as "As long as all is well with mother and baby..." and "We appreciate your help."
 Please and thank you set a cooperative tone, and that's a good thing. - You might also include language about understanding that your preferences may not all be possible now that you've entered the next level of care.
 At this point, we've found that how you are treated, listened to, and informed are more important than specifics about particular interventions.